 In my Tech Tip on how to set up a comprehensive backup system I mention that CrashPlan can be a nice supplement to an external hard drive using Time Machine and Carbon Copy Cloner for backing up your Mac since CrashPlan’s backup data can be stored off-site on CrashPlan’s servers.
 Thus, it can provide automated, off-site backups of your personal data.
 In this article, I provide instructions on how to set up CrashPlan to perform automated, off-site, versioned backups.

-Update March 2013: Pricing and product structure updates from CrashPlan are now correct in this article.
+[Update February 2017: Pricing and product structure updates from CrashPlan are now correct in this article.]

 I need to start by introducing and defining a few terms.

 CrashPlan is the name of a backup application made by Code42 Software.
 It’s free for personal use and can be used to backup data to a locally connected hard drive, to another computer in your home or to another computer at your friend’s home.
-CrashPlan+ comes in three sizes: 10GB, Unlimited and Family Unlimited.
+CrashPlan comes in two sizes: Individual Unlimited and Family Unlimited.
 It allows off-site backup to the CrashPlan Central servers in addition to other computers.
-With CrashPlan+, backups occur continuously as files change and you can configure CrashPlan to hold onto previous versions of files for a while or forever.
+With CrashPlan, backups occur continuously as files change and you can configure CrashPlan to hold onto previous versions of files for a while or forever.

 It’s important to know that CrashPlan is free for personal use by residential customers.
 That is, you’re allowed to use it to backup only personal data, not business data.
 If you’re a business customer then you should buy CrashPlanPro.
 This allows you to backup your business data to local hard drives or other computers owned by you or your friends as well as CrashPlan Central.

 Download the free CrashPlan application.
-It works on PowerPC Macs as well as Intel Macs running Mac OS X 10.5 or higher.
+It works on Macs running Mac OS X 10.9 or higher.
 These requirements may change over time to be sure to check CrashPlan’s web site for current requirements.

 Open CrashPlan.
 You’ll be prompted to enter your user account information.
 You don’t have an account yet so follow the instructions to set up an account.